Jayson Tatum NBA Preview vs. the Pacers

 Jayson Tatum Insights vs. the Pacers

-- The Pacers concede 25.1 assists per contest, sixth-ranked in the NBA.
+- Looking at assists, the Pacers have allowed 25.1 per game, sixth in the NBA.

+- The Pacers are the best team in the NBA at allowing threes, giving up 10.9 made 3-pointers per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!